 This section explicitly discusses the Quantum Temporal Fusion Transformer (QTFT) architecture compared to its classical counterpart.
 As in the classical model, the Quantum Temporal Fusion Transformer (QTFT) also processes three kinds of input: static inputs, past inputs, and prior known future inputs.

-First, the static input passes through Quantum Variable Selection Networks, followed by Quantum Static Covariate Encoder, which produces three context input vectors.
-Past inputs and prior known future inputs are also processed through the Quantum Variable Selection Networks, guided by one context vector, that derives from the Quantum Static Covariate Encoder.
+First, the static input passes through Quantum Variable Selection Networks, followed by Quantum Static Covariate Encoder, which produces three context vectors.
+Past inputs and prior known future inputs are also processed through the Quantum Variable Selection Networks, guided by one context vector that derives from the Quantum Static Covariate Encoder.

 The outputs of the Quantum Variable Selection Networks corresponding to the past inputs are passed through the LSTM Encoder, while those corresponding to the future inputs pass through the LSTM Decoder.
 The cell state and hidden state of the first LSTM in the layer are initialized using the context vector derived from the Quantum Static Covariate Encoder.
 Rather than using a classical LSTM, we replace it with a Quantum Long Short-Term (QLSTM) memory~\cite{chen2022quantum}.
 However, to ensure a fair comparison between our proposed subroutines - Quantum GRN and Quantum Interpretable Multi-Head Attention - and their classical counterparts, we retain the classical LSTM as the base architecture.
 The final outputs of this layer are obtained using Quantum Gated Linear Units (QGLUs) and applied through a residual connection followed by layer normalization.
 Before applying Quantum Interpretable Multi-Head Attention, the output of Quantum Gated Layer Units is passed through a Quantum Gated Residual Network together with the last context vector from the Quantum Static Covariate Encoder.

-Both outputs of the Quantum Gated Residual Network, corresponding past inputs and future inputs are fed into the Quantum Interpretable Multi-Head Attention, followed by Quantum Gated Layer Units with residual connection and layer normalization.

-The outputs of Quantum Gated Layer Units corresponding to future inputs are attached through a Quantum Gated Residual Network, similar to the previous layer, followed by Quantum Gated Layer Units with residual connection and layer normalization.

-Finally, quantile forecasts are obtained by applying dense layers to the outputs of Quantum Gate Layers Units.
+Both outputs of the Quantum Gated Residual Network, corresponding to past inputs and future inputs, are fed into the Quantum Interpretable Multi-Head Attention, followed by Quantum Gated Layer Units with residual connection and layer normalization.
+The outputs of Quantum Gated Layer Units corresponding to future inputs are attached through a Quantum Gated Residual Network, followed by Quantum Gated Layer Units with residual connection and layer normalization.
+Finally, quantile forecasts are obtained by applying dense layers to the outputs of Quantum Gate Layer Units.

-\subsection{OPTIMIZATION PROCEDURE}
+\subsection{Optimization Procedure}